What is Microsoft Exchange Server?

 In addition to preventing split-brain conditions, DAC mode enables DatabaseAvailabilityGroup cmdlets to be started, stopped and restored.
 These cmdlets are used to perform manual data center switchovers.
-When DAC mode is not active, the process of a manual data center is complex and involves both Exchange tools and a cluster manager.
+When DAC mode isn't active, the process of a manual data center is complex and involves both Exchange tools and a cluster manager.

 Imagine a situation where an Exchange environment consists of four servers, each having a copy of the same database.
-Two of these servers are in data center A and two are in data center B. A network failure occurs in the link between the two data centers.
+Two of these servers are in data center A, and two are in data center B. A network failure occurs in the link between the two data centers.
 Without DAC mode enabled, it would be possible for servers in each data center to think they needed to activate a copy of the database.

 In the case described above with a four-node cluster and two nodes in each data center, only the Exchange servers in the data center with the file share witness would be able to activate databases.
-The DAG nodes in the other data center would be prevented from activating any databases until they were able to contact all servers that are listed as members of the DAG.
+The DAG nodes in the other data center would be prevented from activating any databases until they were able to contact all servers listed as members of the DAG.

 A feature added to Exchange in the 2013 era was support for a third-site witness, which has the power to bring all resources online without administrator intervention.
 When each site has an independent network path to the third-site witness, the nodes at one site can maintain quorum using the witness server.
-The downside to using a third-site witness is that Exchange administrators need to take the necessary time to dig in and thoroughly understand their network behavior.
+The downside to using a third-site witness is that Exchange administrators need to take time to dig in and thoroughly understand their network behavior.

 - To distribute the workload.
-If someone is going to go to the trouble of setting up and maintaining multiple Exchange servers, it's a good idea to have all those Exchange servers do some work on a regular basis.
+If someone is going to the trouble of setting up and maintaining multiple Exchange servers, it's a good idea to have all those Exchange servers do some work on a regular basis.